-Scammers love to demonstrate how their particular devices act on humans and they have devised many demonstrations that purport to show how people who use these bits of rubbish allegedly gain extra power and strength and are healthier.
+Scammers have devised many demonstrations that purport to show how people who use these bits of rubbish allegedly gain extra power and strength and are healthier.
 There are various tricks that the scammers use, such as the strength and balance test, however as usual, there is a simple trick to the way it is demonstrated that can fool most people who don't know how it's done.

-The best thing is to view all these power and strength gadgets and alleged lucky charms and the like with a jaundiced eye and never get sucked into buying them, because eventually the scammers who market them are caught out and run out of town, however sadly, not before relieving a lot of gullible fools of their money for worthless pieces of junk.
+The best thing is to view all these power and strength gadgets and alleged lucky charms and the like with a jaundiced eye and never get sucked into buying them.
+Eventually the scammers who market them are caught out and run out of town, however sadly, not before relieving a lot of gullible fools of their money for worthless pieces of junk.
 People are stupid and usually nobody can save people from their own stupidity.

-For many years, an advertisement has appeared in Sydney newspapers exhorting a system that will supposedly show horseracing punters how to beat the Totalisator Agency Board and make their fortunes with ease.
-A certain G Sharp of Queensland, the person operating this goldmine writes, "For 15 years I have used a simple but very effective betting plan to make big money from racing.
+For many years, an advertisement has appeared in Sydney newspapers exhorting a system that will supposedly show horseracing punters how to beat the Totalisator Agency Board (TAB) and make their fortunes with ease.
+A certain G Sharp of Queensland, the person operating this goldmine wrote, "For 15 years I have used a simple but very effective betting plan to make big money from racing.
 I'm happy to share my secret with you - no risk, no obligation.
 Discover just how easily YOU TOO could be making much more money by following my advice."
 He then asks punters to apply for a booklet telling all about his dynamic betting system.
 Presumably this information does not come for free but must be paid for.